ivyT26/CSCI4800_AI_Final_Project/README.md

   - was thinking of changing the code that makes sure the DeepRacer is on the track (is left of center and steering angle); main problem was that the DeepRacer would make a decision that would be detrimental when it turns (the car is on the left side of the center and needs to turn left, but the car will steer right to meet the requirement of staying on track
   - plan: since this is the best reward function overall, we plan to train with this reward function for another 15 minutes
     - will adjust hyperparameters if there are any converging values for the track completion (after 15 minutes)
-    - train again with updated reward function and hyperparameters
+    - train again with updated reward function and hyperparameters (update: did not adjust hyperparameters, did not want to risk a significant change in the model training with little knowledge and information on finding the ideal hyperparameters while modifying the reward function)
 - V8-1: trained V8 again for another 15 minutes and increased the penalty value to -3 if the DeepRacer drives off track
   - after training: steeper positive slope observed, higher completion rate for the training and evaluation
   - after evaluation: DeepRacer was able to complete 2 laps in a row (almost 3 laps!, last lap was 98% completion)